-While all the above self care tips are related to what you must do for your mind and body, there are some habits that you should watch out for.
-These habits will do damage to your mental health and negate any benefits from your self care routine.
+While all the above self-care tips are related to what you must do, there are some habits that you should watch out for.

 - Don’t compare yourself to others.
-It’s not easy to ignore the successes or joys of another person, especially with social media becoming such a large part of our lives.
-But remember that you’re comparing your worst moments with someone else’s best moments, and keep that in perspective.
-Focus inwards instead of outwards and look at what you can do to improve your life and work towards your goals.
+It’s not easy to ignore the successes of others, especially with social media being a large part of our lives.
+Remember that you’re comparing your worst moments with someone else’s best.

 - Doing anything that negatively impacts your physical and mental health and contributes to unnecessary anxiety or stress.
-If this means saying no to some responsibility or taking time off from a job, make sure you create space in your life to do so.
+If this means saying no to responsibility, make sure you create space in your life to do so.

-- Allowing toxic habits or people to rule your life can bring you more stress than you know.
-When you find yourself exasperated, exhausted or consistently hurt by something, it is important to reduce your exposure to that trigger.
+- Allowing toxic habits or people to rule your life can bring you unneeded stress.
+When you find yourself consistently hurt by something, it is important to reduce your exposure to that trigger.

-- When you overextend yourself, you will burn out faster.
-All of us have numerous responsibilities and want to achieve many goals, but you can’t always be running at full speed.
-If you are always tired and unmotivated, it might be time to look at your life carefully and see what you can change to make your life more rewarding.
+- When you overextend yourself, you’ll burn out faster.
+All of us have numerous responsibilities and goals, but you can’t always be running at full speed.
+If you’re always tired, it might be time to see what you can change.

-- If you are moving your own milestones all the time, you’ll end up waiting forever for something.
-Celebrate the achievements you make, enjoy your successes, and avoid telling yourself you’ll wait for everything to be perfect before you do something good for yourself.
+- If you’re moving your milestones all the time, you’ll end up waiting forever for something.
+Celebrate the achievements you make and avoid waiting for everything to be perfect before you do something good for yourself.
 Do it today and see how much better your life becomes.

-- Expecting any self care routine to bring instant results will leave you impatient and dissatisfied.
-You should create a self care regimen that makes you happy and helps you relax, and the benefits will follow.
+- Expecting any self-care routine to bring instant results will leave you dissatisfied.
+You should create a self-care regimen that makes you happy and helps you relax, and the benefits will follow.
 Like all good things, it takes time for them to have their effect.

-- Sticking to the same self care habits can be great, if they are still working for you.
-Sometimes you may realize that a habit that once worked for you does not have the same effects.
-They change as you change, and one of the best self care tips is to be aware of yourself and spend time on developing new ways to look after yourself.
+- Sometimes a habit that once worked for you does not have the same effects.
+They change as you change, and one of the best self-care tips is to be aware of yourself and spend time developing new ways to look after yourself.

-But it is imperative to make time for your self care routine.
+However, it is imperative to make time for your self-care routine.
 One way to feel less guilty about taking some time for yourself is to add it to your day in smaller doses.
-By sticking to a 30 minute workout at home, 10 minutes for grooming, an hour to prepare a good meal in the evening, and a short session of reading before bedtime, you would have enjoyed a day of self care while having enough time to fulfil your responsibilities.
+By sticking to a 30-minute workout at home, 10 minutes for grooming, an hour to prepare a good meal in the evening, and a short session of reading before bedtime, you would have enjoyed a day of self-care while having enough time to fulfil your responsibilities.